 Enrolling Now!

-Redifining Chiari Malformations Type I and its Impact on Neurological Outcomes
+Redefining Chiari Malformations Type I and its Impact on Neurological Outcomes

 Dr. David Limbrick and Washington University were recently awarded an $8 million Program Project grant from the National Institute of Neurological Diseases to conduct a comprehensive study collaborating genetics, radiographic imaging, clinical data, patient reported outcomes, and machine learning in order to redefine the 100-year-old classification of Chiari Type I Malformations.